awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 ## Differences Between Security Groups for EC2\-Classic and EC2\-VPC<a name="VPC_Security_Group_Differences"></a>

 You can't use the security groups that you've created for use with EC2\-Classic with instances in your VPC\.
 You must create security groups specifically for use with instances in your VPC\.
-The rules you create for use with a security group for a VPC can't reference a security group for EC2\-Classic, and vice versa\.
+The rules that you create for use with a security group for a VPC can't reference a security group for EC2\-Classic, and vice versa\.
 For more information about the differences between security groups for use with EC2\-Classic and those for use with a VPC, see [Differences Between EC2\-Classic and a VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html#differences-ec2-classic-vpc) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Working with Security Groups<a name="WorkingWithSecurityGroups"></a>